When should you start revising for GCSEs and A Levels?

 Learn in short bursts

-It’s important to be organised to make the best use of your time.
-For example, you’ll want to crate a realistic timetable which includes time for past papers, relaxation and plenty of breaks.
+As mentioned in an earlier version of our revision tips, it’s important to be organised to make the best use of your time.
+For example, you’ll want to create a realistic timetable which includes time for past papers, relaxation and plenty of breaks.
 Our advice is to start with shorter sessions – of around 15 to 20 minutes – as it’s much better to have shorter periods of effective revision than hours of daydreaming.

 Test yourself regularly